 Professor McKee's specialties: Urban Policy; Urban Renewal; Economic Development; Urban History, Anti-Poverty Policy; Social Policy, Deindustrialization; The War on Poverty and Great Society; Johnson Administration Domestic Policy, Civil Rights Movement (especially in the Urban North), Liberalism, Philadelphia

-Sidney M. Milkis is the White Burkett Miller Professor of Politics and Director of Democracy and Governance Studies at the Miller Center.
+Sidney M. Milkis is the White Burkett Miller Professor of Politics and Faculty Associate in the GAGE Program at the Miller Center.

 His books include Theodore Roosevelt, the Progressive Party Campaign, and the Transformation of American Democracy (Kansas University Press, 2009) and The American Presidency: Origins and Development, 1776–2007 (2007), 6th edition, co-authored with Michael Nelson (Congressional Quarterly Press, 2011), among others.
 His research focuses on the American presidency, political parties and elections, social movements and American political development.

 Professor Milkis's specialties: American Government and Politics; American Political History; American Political Thought; Elections; Political Parties and Social Movements; Presidency; Progressivism; Regulatory Politics